wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

     *   (g) a crowd controller employee.

-    (2) A person commits an offence and is liable on summary conviction to a fine not exceeding $20,000 who---
+    (2) A person commits an offence and is liable on conviction to a fine not exceeding $20,000 who---

     *   (a) is employed, engaged as a contractor, acts, or holds himself or herself out to any person or to the public as a person of any kind specified in subsection (1); and

     *   (b) does not hold a certificate of approval authorising him or her as a responsible employee of that kind.

     (3) This section is subject to section 61\.

+    Section 44(2): amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 45 Offences by licensees, etc, relating to requirements to hold certificate of approval